dynaconf/dynaconf/docs/merging.md

 DATABASES['default']['ENGINE'] = 'other.module'
 ```

-Can be expressed as environment variables as:
+Can be expressed as environment variables:

 ```bash
 export DYNACONF_DATABASES__default__ENGINE=other.module